National Stadium (Main Venue of the Universiade)

 Address:Zuoying District, Kaohsiung City 813

-National Stadium (Main Venue of Universiade) Introduction
+National Stadium (Main Venue of the Universiade) Introduction

 Address:Zuoying District, Kaohsiung City 813